 Address: 8 Rue Boecklin, 67000 Strasbourg, France

 The Lieu d’Europe has been home to the Information Centre on European Institutions since 2014.
-Its aim is to educate all visitors, particularly European citizens about Europe to help them grow and share a sense of neighborly love and belonging.
-It also aims at instilling community values and pride in the citizens of Europe.
+It aims to educate all visitors, particularly European citizens, about Europe to help them grow and share a sense of neighborly love and belonging.
+It also aims to instill community values and pride in the citizens of Europe.

-Lieu d’Europe is a place of learning and exchanging ideas and there’s a lot that they have to offer European citizens and anyone else that visits, especially kids learning about the larger world.
+Lieu d’Europe is a place of learning and exchanging ideas, and there’s a lot they have to offer European citizens and anyone else who visits, especially kids learning about the larger world.